Do you want to start a lifestyle blog, yet feel overwhelmed with where to start?

 The appearance section of your Dashboard is where you can select or upload your theme, and customize the look of your blog.

 Believe me, I really like the idea of being frugal.
 So, I tried finding a free theme.
 But, the customization that paid themes allow is tenfold.
 You are more likely to find the theme you want if you spend $20-50 on a theme.
-My marketplace for themes and fonts is Creative Market.
+My marketplace for fonts is Creative Market.

 Plugins are an additional way you can customize your blog.
 Think of them like apps that help you make your blog do what you want!
 Plugins are what make WordPress.org software so much better than free hosted blogs.